jcoronelcortes/perform-2023-hotday/Mastering Dynatrace Configuration/content/03_verify/01_easyTrade_application/index.md

    Action: Copy the external IP address and paste into your browser.
    ```

 - If you see a Login page it is working properly.
-You can register a fake account to further test the easyTrade appliction.
+You can register a fake account to further test the easytrade appliction.

  ```bash
    Action: Register a fake account